Snowflake-Labs/sf-samples/samples/cortex_analyst_salesforce_salescloud_template/README.md

 - Opportunity
 - User

-See `setup.sql` or the semantic YAML file for included columns.
+See `setup_01.sql` or the semantic YAML file for included columns.

 ### Example Questions
 Accounts Analysis: